chen7545/pscfpp/README.md

 ## Command line usage

-PSCF is a package the provides three executable programs (pscf_1d, pscf_pc, and pscf_pg) with different capabilities but very similar command line interfaces.
+PSCF is a package the provides three executable programs (pscf_1d, pscf_rpc, and pscf_pg) with different capabilities but very similar command line interfaces.
 To perform a calculation, each PSCF program must read two files, which we refer to as a parameter file and a command file.
 The parameter